spotinst/spotinst-examples/Utilities/AWS/Elastigroup Action Based on Tag/Readme.md

-This script will Puase \ Resume \ Recycle Stateful Instances by the tag that is configured in the Elastigroup.
+This script will Pause \ Resume \ Recycle Stateful Instances by the tag that is configured in the Elastigroup.

 The used parameters are:
 * account_id -> insert the account id